RayHightower/rayhightower.github.octo-broken/source/_posts/2014-05-30-how-to-grow-a-user-group.markdown

 In addition to the core group of ChicagoRuby organizers, one person deserves special mention.
 [Kevin Zolkiewicz](http://twitter.com/zolk) has managed every WindyCityRails since the first one in 2008.
 Kevin's project management, design, and leadership skills are enjoyed by everyone who attends WindyCityRails.

 The [ChicagoRuby Organizer Page](http://www.chicagoruby.org/about/organizers/) contains the list of current and past organizers.
-Many ofthe former organizers remain active in an emeritus role.
+Many of the former organizers remain active in an emeritus role.
 Every mind helps to make the group stronger.

 ###Naming the Group
 Growth is an ongoing priority for ChicagoRuby.
 In order to grow, a group has to attract new members.
 New members who are looking for a group to join are likely to start with a search engine, and search engines crave simplicity.